-Diagnosis and treatment of Lyme and other tick-borne diseases is often difficult due to the variable presentation of diseases.
-As these disease risks continue to grow, Coloradans are in need of more medical care providers experienced in recognition, diagnosis and treatment of these diseases in order to better help the growing number of patients afflicted by these illnesses.
+Diagnosis and treatment of Lyme and other tick-borne diseases and conditions is often difficult due to the variable presentation.
+As these risks continue to grow, Coloradans are in need of medical care providers experienced in recognition, diagnosis and treatment of tick-borne diseases and conditions.

 The following reports highlight the diseases, the risks, and the need for increased research; and better diagnostic tools, treatment and education:

 - 2021 Estimating the frequency of Lyme disease diagnoses —United States, 2010-2018

 - 2020 A National Public Health Framework for the Prevention and Control of Vector-Borne Diseases in Humans

 - 2019 NIH Strategic Plan for Tickborne Disease Research

 - 2018 HHS Tick-Borne Disease Working Group Report to Congress